UPPMAX/UPPMAX-documentation/docs/software/jupyter.md

 - `firefox <URL> &`
     - Example ``firefox http://127.0.0.1:8889/tree?token=7c305e62f7dacf65d74a4b966e2851987479ad0a258de33f &``

-- You can browse in jupyter to a test notebook in ``/proj/workshop/Jupyter-demo/Test-01.ipynb``

 ## Jupyter in a virtual environment (venv)

 You could also use jupyter- (lab or notebook) in a [`venv` virtual environment](python_venv.md).